Watson-Personal-Assistant/developer/_content/skill/deploy-to-bluemix.md

 ```
 curl: (6) Could not resolve host: Accept
 ```
-* Check your URL to make sure it is the host name of the skill running on Bluemix.
+* Check your URL to make sure it is the host name of the skill running on IBM Cloud.
-* Check to make sure your skill is running on Bluemix.
+* Check to make sure your skill is running on IBM Cloud.
 Test the URL
 * Check to make sure your application is running by opening a browser and trying to navigate to the Skill Swagger doc.
 An example URL: https://carloshelloskill.mybluemix.net/docs/

-### Step 5: Update the hostname for the skill, running on Bluemix, to the Assistant's skill set
+### Step 5: Update the hostname for the skill, running on IBM Cloud, to the Assistant's skill set
-Use the Watson Assistant service **/skills** API to update your skill running on Bluemix to the public registry using your API Key and Assistant service Bluemix hosted URL.
+Use the Watson Assistant service **/skills** API to update your skill running on IBM Cloud to the public registry using your API Key and Watson Assistant service IBM Cloud-hosted URL.

 **Make sure you change the `your-name-hello-world-skill` with your `hostname` and paste your API key in the command below.**